eclipse-archived/codewind-docs/docs/_documentations/remote-setupregistries.md

 ---
 layout: docs
-title: Adding a container registry in Codewind
+title: Adding a container registry in remote Codewind
-description: Adding a container registry in Codewind
+description: Adding a container registry in remote Codewind
 keywords: container, registry, IDE, guidance, image registry, Appsody, Docker, name, push registry, Kubernetes
 duration: 1 minute
 permalink: remote-setupregistries
 type: document
 ---

-# Adding a container registry in Codewind
+# Adding a container registry in remote Codewind

 ## Prerequisite: Determining if you need a container registry
 1\.
 First, determine if you need to add a container registry.
 The following scenarios in Codewind require you to specify which image registry is in use: